Game-Fusion/MES/compatibility.md

 1: Crashed/failed to load

-2: Boots but no mouse
+2: Boots but no mouse/unplayable

 3: Works but has graphical glitches